langflow-ai/langflow/docs/docs/Components/components-custom-components.md

 - `load_from_db`: Boolean indicating if the field should load from the database.
 Default is `False`.
 - `title_case`: Boolean indicating if the display name should be in title case.
 Default is `True`.

+## Create a Custom Component with Generic Input

-Below is an example of how to define inputs for a component using the `Input` class:
+Here is an example of how to define inputs for a component using the `Input` class:

 ```python
 from langflow.template import Input, Output